prettydiff/wisdom/performance_frontend.md

 Always put as much presentation instructions as possible in CSS files and load those files into the page's `<head>` tag before the `<body>`.
 That way the CSS is applied to the HTML on the initial paint, but there are times when element dimensions must be dynamically calculated, which requires use of JavaScript and will always impose repainting.
 One of the most common challenges in CSS involves rule `height: 100%` not forcing an element to 100% of the element's parent calculated dimension as `width: 100%` does.
+CSS rule `height: 100%` only performs its job if the height of a containing ancestor element is statically specified, as opposed to dynamically computed.
 My first inclination for solving this problem involves gathering the parent element's `clientHeight` property and assigning that value to the given element.
 Instead I stumbled upon a simple CSS solution that solves this problem directly without use of JavaScript and repainting: `min-height: 100%`.